upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 ---
-title: 'OMG: A scalable and flexible simulation and testing environment toolbox for intelligent microgrid control'
+title: 'OMG: A Scalable and Flexible Simulation and Testing Environment Toolbox for Intelligent Microgrid Control'
 tags:
   - Python
   - OpenModelica